 Effective May, 2013, the NLNAC changed its name and is now the Accreditation Commission for Education in Nursing (ACEN).
 Hesston College Nursing’s accreditation continues under ACEN.

 What do I need to have in order to get into Hesston’s two-year nursing program?

-Applicants are required to meet minimum testing (ACT, SAT or COMPASS) and GPA requirements, provide transcripts of high school and college coursework, submit references and complete prerequisite courses designed to give a solid foundation for nursing.
+Applicants are required to meet minimum testing (ACT, SAT or ASSET) and GPA requirements, provide transcripts of high school and college coursework, submit references and complete prerequisite courses designed to give a solid foundation for nursing.
 Visit the nursing program for details of the nursing admissions policy.